-For couples without insurance, our Shared IVF Success Program may enable them to financially plan their treatment, since costs are known up front.
+Qualifying couples can take part in our Shared IVF Success Program.
+This can help you financially plan your treatment, as costs are known up front.
 This program covers the cost of multiple cycles of IVF.
-If a pregnancy does not occur, the program fee will be refunded at 100%.
+If a pregnancy does not occur, we refund 100% of your program fees.

 Where do I need to go for fertility testing and evaluation?

 We can perform the necessary testing to diagnosis your infertility and provide a treatment plan at any one of our four convenient Chicago area locations.
-Make an appointment online or call us 847-884-8884
+Make an appointment online or call us at 847-884-8884.

 Where can I find an infertility specialist that is board certified in reproductive endocrinology and infertility?